filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
-The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will build these files as part of the process.
+The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will include them in the build process.

 # Supporting more than one keyboard